apache/cayenne-modeler/README.md

 ### Project Layout

-The project is Maven-based and has a typical Maven layout.
-That said, you can find some high-level things under:
+The project is Maven-based and has a typical Maven layout with `src/main/java` containing the Java source code and `src/main/resources` containing project resources.

+### Property Adapters

+JavaFX utilizes **properties** and **bindings** instead of the traditional JavaBean convention which allows the UI to be kept synchroized with the underlying data model.
+Cayenne's underlying model, however, is not written to the JavaFX property model, therefore it is necessary to bridge the JavaFX property model to the Cayenne model.
+This is done with property adapters, which are found in `src/main/java/org/apache/cayenne/modeler/adapters`.
+This is the only place where direct access to the underlying Cayenne data model should be performed.

+### UI Layouts

+The term **layout** is used throughout the application to refer to JavaFX FXML files and Java Controllers for either UI windows or components which are composited into windows.
+These UI files can be found under:

-* `src/main/resources/layouts` contains the FXML files for the UI (edit with Scene Builder).
+* `src/main/resources/layouts` -- FXML files for the UI (edit with Scene Builder).
-* `src/main/java/org/apache/cayenne/modeler/layout` contains the Java controllers for the FXML layouts (names should match up).
+* `src/main/java/org/apache/cayenne/modeler/layout` -- Java controllers for the FXML (names match).

+Currently all layouts are in the same respective folder, but this might change to sub-folders as more layouts are added.

+UI Starting points:

+* `SplashLayout` -- Initial splash window to open existing projects or create a new project.
+When a project is opened or created, the main window is then loaded.
+Singleton.
+* `MainWindowLayout` -- Cayenne Modeler window which loads in many other layouts to create the main UI.
+* `PreferencesLayout` -- Application preferences window.
+Singleton.

+For more detailed information, see [Working With Layouts](https://github.com/mrg/CMP/wiki/Working-With-Layouts).

+### Sample Model

-* `src/main/resources/cayenne-analytic.xml` contains the sample model currently being used for testing purposes.
+A sample model exists at `src/main/resources/cayenne-analytic.xml` and can be opened from the Splash Panel on startup for testing purposes.
-* More to come as the prototype solidifies...

 ### To-Do